Rainey Bethea: Execution

 Bethea left the Daviess County Jail at 5:21 a.m. and walked with two deputies to the scaffold.
 Within two minutes, he was at the base of the scaffold.
 Removing his shoes, he put on a new pair of socks.
 He ascended the steps and stood on the large X as instructed.
-After Bethea made his final confession to Father Lammers of the Cathedral of the Assumption in Louisville, who had also supervised Bethea's conversion to Roman Catholicism during Bethea's incarceration at the Jefferson County Jail two weeks prior to the execution, officers placed a black hood over his head and fastened three large straps around his ankles, thighs, and arms & chest.
+After Bethea made his final confession to Fr Herman J. Lammers of the Cathedral of the Assumption in Louisville, who had also supervised Bethea's conversion to Catholicism during Bethea's incarceration at the Jefferson County Jail two weeks prior to the execution, officers placed a black hood over his head and fastened three large straps around his ankles, thighs, arms, and chest.

 Hanna placed the noose around Bethea's neck, adjusted it, and then signaled to Hash to pull the trigger.
 Instead, Hash, who was drunk, did nothing.
 Hanna shouted at Hash, "Do it!"
 A deputy then leaned onto the trigger, which sprang the trap door.
 Bethea fell 8 feet (2.4 m), and his neck was instantly broken.
 Afterward, two doctors confirmed he was dead.
 His body was taken to Andrew & Wheatley Funeral Home.
 He wanted his body to be sent to his sister in South Carolina so that she could arrange for him to be interred next to his father, but against these wishes, he was buried in a pauper's grave at the Rosehill Elmwood Cemetery in Owensboro.

 It was estimated that a crowd of about 20,000 people gathered to watch the execution.
+One man, 36-year-old Leonard A. Peters, was killed in a car accident while driving to Owensboro to witness the hanging.
+Three others, including his wife, were injured.
 Afterwards, Hanna complained that Hash should not have been allowed to perform the execution in his drunken condition.
 Hanna further said it was the worst display he experienced in the 70 hangings he had supervised.